 Developed by David Owens at Vanderbilt University and customized for the cultural sector by National Arts Strategies, Leading Innovation in Arts & Culture will teach you how to make an "innovation strategy" a fundamental component of your organization's overall strategy.
 In this course, you will learn to:

-- Develop a process to manage the demands of multiple stakeholders, shifting priorities and the uncertainty inherent in new initiatives
+a process to manage the demands of multiple stakeholders, shifting priorities and the uncertainty inherent in new initiatives.

-- Create a culture for innovation and risk-taking
+a culture for innovation and risk-taking that generates new perspectives and challenges existing practice.

-- Create a strong customer focus within your organization
+a strong customer focus within your organization that anticipates customer needs.

 Enrollment in this on-demand course is free and open to anyone interested in gaining traction for new ideas and creating culture for innovation.